cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   full time.
 Item E3 asks respondents what measures are applied to prevent the spread of COVID-19 when the child(ren) attend in-person classes (e.g. mandatory, mask wearing, closed communal areas).
+  * **Note:** Soon after survey deployment, we discovered that the translations for French, Brazilian Portuguese, and Spanish (not Latin America) translated these questions to use terms appropriate for education systems in those countries, rather than education in the US.
+We disabled the question in these translations, and are preparing updated translations that use the correct terms.

 #### Changed Items